Dear Product Manager don’t cheat your customer by bypassing final ‘testing’ of the product before launch

 Posted by: Jaideep Khanduja

-product development, product manager, project management, QA, QC, Software Project, Software Quality Control, SQA, SQC
+product development, product manager, project management, QA, QC, quality assurance, Software Project, Software Quality Control, SQA, SQC

 When work pressures are too high, deadlines are on head, we tend to bypass our own standards, procedures and policies.
 A product manager if affords to skip testing for that purpose, that means he is committing a crime which is quite serious offense.
 Any management supporting this idea becomes part of the crime.
 Testing on ‘wish’ of a person (the product manager), depending on time availability or delay in development clearly states there are no plans in reality.
 If development of the product is delayed, the implementation can be delayed, whatever be the pressure from customer.
 If customer is befooled by declaring that the product is ready to launch (which has in actual not been tested properly, and customer is unaware of this), that means the customer is being cheated.